-8 of the best travel tips for Italy
+8 of the best Italy travel tips

-Be prepared for public transportation.
+1: Be prepared for public transportation.

-Have reasonable expectations for where you can go and what you can see.
+2: Have reasonable expectations for where you can go and what you can see.

-Get off the tourist trail!
+3: Get off the tourist trail!

-Know busy times from slow times.
+4: Know busy times from slow times.

-Learn a little about Italian regions.
+5: Learn a little about Italian regions.

 The regional differences between say Lazio and Campania are a joy to explore and can add depth to your trip to Italy.
 The best way to discover a region is to stay in an agriturismo, which is most often in the countryside.
-Agriturismos usually also offer regional fare produced on site, and the owners are often happy to talk about where they live and why it is the best region in Italy.
+Agriturismos usually also offer regional fare produced on-site, and the owners are often happy to talk about where they live and why it is the best region in Italy.

 Italy is known for its food and part of the pride Italians have for their cuisine comes from its simple ingredients.
 So what better way to get to know Italian food than to be exposed to its building blocks?
 At the markets, great bunches of intertwining cicoria sit besides pyramids of round artichokes in winter; while in summer the glistening or marbled eggplant and the various coloured fruits will have you salivating.
 If you’re a real foodie, one of the best travel tips for visiting Italy is to NOT miss the markets – they are definitely the best places to visit in Italy to get a feel for how locals eat and shop (and get a snack for yourself!).

-Pick up some Italian.
+8: Pick up some Italian.